Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Data Protection.md

 | Inventory Records        | 🔒 Not Allowed    |
 | Financial Reports        | 🔒 Not Allowed    |

-#### Explanation:

-Sales personnel are granted full access to create, view, and update orders as part of their daily customer interaction processes.
+The sales personnel are granted full access to create, view, and update orders as part of their daily customer interaction processes.
 They can view customer details to personalize service and review product information to guide customer decisions.
 However, they are restricted from modifying inventory levels or accessing financial data, as these fall outside their operational scope and could expose the company to risk if mishandled.

 ---